baimiaomark/SurgerySequence/README.md

 ########

 Data structure (by rows)
-1.OR blocking cost ($/hour)
+Row 1.OR blocking cost ($/hour)

-2.Number of ORs
+Row 2.Number of ORs

-3.Number of PACU beds
+Row 3.Number of PACU beds

-4.Index of OR in the original OR pool (See Online Supplement EC.8 for the OR pool) 5.Numer of scheduled surgeries in each OR
+Row 4.Index of OR in the original OR pool (See Online Supplement EC.8 for the OR pool)

+Row 5.Numer of scheduled surgeries in each OR

-6.Row 6-end:
+Row 6-end:
 Each row includes distribution information of surgery duration and LOS in the PACU for a patient.
 Patients are listed in the sequence of their positions in ORs and their OR indices.
 That is, it follows the sequence of 1st patient in OR #1, 2nd patient in OR #1, ...., last patient in OR #1, first patient in OR #2, ....

 Each row includes the following information in sequence: mean, standard deviation, lower bound and upper bound of surgery duration distribution (trancated lognormal distributions); followed by  mean, standard deviation, lower bound and upper bound of PACU LOS distribution (trancated lognormal distributions).